Fox091Thai/Terminet.irc/README.md

 Features:
 - questionable security for log in: because since it's a little project so you no need to use your EMAIL or Phone number, so when you need to create your account it only requires username and password then after you registered the terminet will give you a unique code which is you need to keep it because there's no way to recovery your unique code
-- Message logging for 512 messages before roll out: Because of terminet is just a simple IRC that lightweight so you no need to worry about your storage run out cuz i think 10 people with 10 server on DB might take space like 5MB maybe? not quite sure, never tested before
+- Message logging for 512 messages before roll out: Because of terminet is just a simple IRC that lightweight so you no need to worry about your storage run out cuz i think 10 people with 10 server on DB might take space like under 25MB maybe? not quite sure, never tested before
 - Message Logging: Encrypted message logs stored per-user, per-room: that is
 - Old ICR style interface
 - /img <link> /GIF <link> /Video <link> /help command